glennji/openlumify/tools/ontology-ingest/README.md

 ## Ontology Ingest

-These Visallo modules provide code generation and run time supoort for developing easy to use data ingestion code.
+These OpenLumify modules provide code generation and run time supoort for developing easy to use data ingestion code.

-:white_check_mark: Before running the code generation tool, you or your organization will need to have developed and configured an [ontology for Visallo](http://docs.visallo.org/getting-started/ontology.html).
+:white_check_mark: Before running the code generation tool, you or your organization will need to have developed and configured an [ontology for OpenLumify](http://docs.openlumify.org/getting-started/ontology.html).
 This ontology specification may be provided to the code generation tool:

-1. from a running instance of Visallo using username/password authentication, or
+1. from a running instance of OpenLumify using username/password authentication, or
-1. saved for offline use by using a web browser to login to Visallo and then saving the JSON response when accessing https://hostname/ontology
+1. saved for offline use by using a web browser to login to OpenLumify and then saving the JSON response when accessing https://hostname/ontology

 ### Setup

-We recommend that you configure three Maven modules to support running the code generator and developing ingestion code for Visallo:
+We recommend that you configure three Maven modules to support running the code generator and developing ingestion code for OpenLumify:

 ##### codegen